Blizzard launches esports app for Overwatch, Hearthstone and more

 - World of Warcraft

-It's worth noting that there is a caveat with the inclusion of Overwatch in the app.
-The Overwatch League, which will kick off its second season next year, is not included.
+It's worth noting there's a caveat with the inclusion of Overwatch in the app.
+The Overwatch League, which'll kick off its second season next year, isn't included.

 You can download the Blizzard Esports Mobile app for iOS here, and for Android here.